league-infrastructure/league-infrastructure/Repo_Secrets.md

 1. In the LastPass folder 'Repository Secrets` get the note 'jointheleague-it Github Clone Only Token` This note has a Github token that can only reat repos, on the jointheleague-it account.
 2. Put the token in the file `secret/git_token.txt`
-3. Add a `secrets` section to `docker-compose.yaml` file.
+3. Add a `secrets` section to the bottom `docker-compose.yaml` file.
 See below.
+4. Add a `secrets` section to the build instructions for a service.
+See below.
-4. Add a `RUN` statement to your docker file that references the secret.
+5. Add a `RUN` statement to your docker file that references the secret.

 This does at the bottom of `docker-compose.yaml`